What is the best measurement for knowing how “thirsty” a plant feels?

 A microtensiometer is our patented plant sensor that is in direct contact with the plant, and thus is able to track day-to-day water potential of the plant.
 The measurements that the microtensiometer takes are stored in a datalogger as part of the installation.
 The datalogger uploads the measurements to the cloud and ports the data to the end-users.

 Figure 1.
-The microtensiometer.
+The microtensiometer in the field.

 How have you tested the sensor?